cptdanko/react-au-postcode-validator/README.md

 ### Instructions
 - clone the Github repo on the command line
 - run 'npm install'
-- run 'node corsProxy'
+- run 'node corsProxy' (in a new terminal tab)
-- run 'npm start'
+- run 'npm start' (in the original tab)

+###Summary
+Open 2 terminal tabs, 1. -> for npm start and 2. -> for node corsProxy

 # Reference material
 * [Intro to React] - To learn some React concepts